martinjaros/thesis/sources/5-imu.md

 where $\widehat{\mathbf{I}}_{xyz}$ and $\widehat{\mathbf{K}}_{xyz}$ are calculated from magnetometer and accelerometer measurements.
 *W~gyro~* is the weight of the gyroscope measurement, it must be estimated by trial and error to mitigate its drift but not add too much noise.
+The DCM rows needs to be normalized after computing the average, as the equation does not ensure it.